mediassumani/Lofti/README.md

 # Lofti

-Lofti is an ios application that can seamlessly find study and working spaces nearby based on the user's preferences.
-It is carefully developed and targeted for college students, high schools students, professional workers, and individual who like to work or study out of their office/home.
+Lofti helps you find study and working spaces nearby you based on your preferences.
+With Lofti, you can select your optimum preferences of a study spot.
+You can choose from Public Libraries to Shared Offices such as WeWork.
+Your preferences are stored in the app and used to find the nearest study spots for you based on your chosen preferences.

 ## Features

+*  At first launch, select your personal study spot preferences.
+* On the home page, see a list a study spaces based on your preferences
+* You can see the distance, in miles, from yourself to the space's location.
+* See the amenities of each location such as wifi, weather temperature, and if it's currently open or closed.
+* Get the directions to the location or contact its customer service with a click of a button.
 ## Engineer(s)

 * **Medi Assumani** - *iOS Developer and Founder*